mccanne/sharkfest/README.md

 ## First-class Types

-* We don't fit the values into a schema, but the values imply a "type"
+* We don't fit the values into a schema; the values imply a "type"
 * Zed _types_ are Zed _values_
 * The `typeof` operator can be applied to any field, e.g.,
 ```